Omar-Alkhulaidi/demand-replenishment-console/README.md

-# 📦 Demand & Replenishment Console
+# 📦 Predictive Demand Planning and Procurement Execution Analysis

 ### From inventory reporting to proactive replenishment decisions.